yyrp/ANTIxl/README.md

  - (Unfinished) VERSION 0.1 AI [beta]: This will add an AI mode that uses machine learning to solve problems.
 You probably shouldn't use this version if you want to get all the questions right.
 It will have to get questions wrong to work properly.

 ## THIS CURRENTLY DOES NOT WORK ON CHROMEBOOK
 I am writing most of this code from my Chromebook at school.
-I'm pretty sure most schools use Chromebook, so I'm trying to get this to work on that.
+I'm pretty sure most schools use Chromebook, so I'm trying to get it to work on that.

 Below is a list of functions that don't work on Chromebook.
 I still need to test if the screenshot function would work in a chroot.